Applying to University

 We have produced a guide for parents and students, showing the timeline for the UCAS applications process at LRGS.
-Please see the PDF attachment (left).
+Please see the PDF attachment (bottom).

 We encourage all boys to go through the process of preparing an application as valuable practice for the future, even if they then choose not to submit it this year.
 For a step-by-step guide to using the University Application system (UCAS) and to drafting a personal statement, see attached PDF documents (left).

 Please see the UCAS widget below which has been designed to give students and their parents information about higher education and the UCAS application process.